-We have the best Garmin watch deals available right now.
-The deals are on everything from cheap Forerunner to the pricey (yet brilliant) Fenix.
+These are the best Garmin watch deals, including the best on the Forerunner and Fenix watch family.
 Not only that but we also have widgets that can give you the best prices based on your location.
 The miracle of technology strikes again!

 The best Garmin watches, just like many high-end running watches on the market, can measure heart rate and calories burned, so if you want to keep your weight gain under control or even better, want to lose weight fast, you should get a running watch.
 Or a heart rate monitor if you are more into HIIT workouts.